Spain

 € billion

-The only significant conventional energy resource that Spain possesses is coal, totalling 4 550 million tonnes, including accessible reserves of 1 187 million tonnes.
-In 2018, coal met 7.8% of the country’s energy demand: 2.5 million tonnes of domestic production and 15.8 million tonnes of imported coal.
-Oil, fossil gas and nuclear are the other principal energy sources, with wind and solar providing 5.9% of total primary energy supply.
-However, after a decade of growth, wind and solar power have been in decline since their 2013 peak.
+The only significant indigenous energy resource that Spain possesses is coal, totalling 4 500 million tonnes, including accessible reserves of 1 156 million tonnes.
+In 2015, coal met 10.9% of the country’s energy demand through a combination of 3.0 million tonnes of domestic production and 19.0 million tonnes of imported coal.
+Oil, natural gas and nuclear are the other principal energy sources, with wind and solar providing 6.2% of total primary energy supply.

 Spain has one of the most dynamic electricity markets in Europe.
-There is fierce competition between coal-fired and fossil gas-fired power generation for the market that remains after nuclear, hydro and must-run renewables have supplied.
-Hydro output can vary significantly from one year to the next and, with a system capacity margin of over 150%, there is plenty of room for switching between sources.
+There is fierce competition between coal-fired and natural gas-fired power generation for the market that remains after nuclear, hydro and must-run renewables have supplied.
+Hydro output can vary significantly from one year to the next and, with a system capacity margin of over 100%, there is plenty of room for switching between energy sources.

 Hard coal

 Hard coal deposits in the north-west Principality of Asturias are located in the Nalón Valley and are of a low calorific value.
 Nevertheless, in the past they were Spain’s biggest source of coal.
-Today, high extraction costs have led to the gradual closure of mines and only one remains: the San Nicolás underground coal mine located in the Lleros de Abajo valley near Mieres which produces up to 200 thousand tonnes each year for heating plants and the nearby 15 MWe La Pereda experimental power plant.
-Over 1 000 people are employed by HUNOSA at these operations.
+Today, high extraction costs have led to the gradual closure of mines.
+In 2015, 1.2 million tonnes were produced in Asturias.
 The deposits at León-Palencia are also of a low calorific value, although some anthracite seams are present.
-Coal in the Astur-Leonesa basin north of La Robla in the region of Castilla y León, where anthracite was mined by HULLERA VASCO-LEONESA and CARBONAR, has a high calorific value (5 500 kcal/kg or 23 000 kJ/kg) and low volatile matter.
+Coal in the Astur-Leonesa basin north of La Robla in the region of Castilla y León, where anthracite is mined by HULLERA VASCO-LEONESA and CARBONAR, has a high calorific value (5 500 kcal/kg or 23 000 kJ/kg) and low volatile matter, making its extraction more economic.
+Hard coal mines located in the region, especially in the León and Palencia provinces, produced 363 thousand tonnes in 2015.

 In May 2016, the European Commission announced that the Spanish government’s plan of October 2013 to grant €2.13 billion for the orderly closure of twenty-six coal mines by 2018 was in line with EU rules on state aid, in particular Council Decision 2010/787/EU (case SA.34332).